-Prenatal care is the care you receive from the time you find out your pregnant until you deliver your baby.
+Prenatal care is the care you get from the time you find out you're pregnant until you deliver your baby.
 As soon as you think you may be pregnant, schedule an appointment with your primary care provider.
-Depending on your health plan option, this may be your assigned primary care manager (PCM).

 Regular appointments with your doctor are important to make sure you and your baby are healthy.
 At the first appointment, you'll find out the due date and explore your health history.
 Frequent prenatal visits allow you to follow the progress of your pregnancy and your baby's development and give you the opportunity to ask questions along the way.

 While all medically-necessary prenatal care is covered, there are some limitations.